 Active Living Plan: You will develop an Active Living Plan centered on physical activity and share the plan with your Associate Director.
 You will implement your plan over the course of 2 weeks and may be required to show proof of participation.
-Upon completionof your plan, you will write a brief reflection on your experience.
+Upon completion of your plan, you will write a brief reflection on your experience.

-Attend Accountability Meetings: You will attend a determined number of meetings with someone that you and your Associate Director decide will be the best fit to keep youaccountable in your area of need, whether it be spiritual, emotional, physical, social, or academic.
+Attend Accountability Meetings: You will attend a determined number of meetings with someone that you and your Associate Director decide will be the best fit to keep you accountable in your area of need, whether it be spiritual, emotional, physical, social, or academic.
 This could be an LU Shepherd, a member of your hall leadership, a mentor, faculty/staff, or an outside group such as Celebrate Recovery.
-You will provide your Associate Director with a brief summary about the process and indicate whether or not the feel the process was beneficial to their overall perspective/well-being.
+You will provide your Associate Director with a brief summary of the process and indicate whether or not you feel the process was beneficial to their overall perspective/well-being.

 Attend Campus Community: Campus Community is the central gathering place for worship and spiritual growth at Liberty.
-All spiritual life flowsout of this Word-centered worship service.
-Community groups are held weekly, on Wednesday nights following Campus Community.
-Centered on prayer, confession, and repentance, gathering in smaller groups allowing you to ask the question, "How does thetruth we all heard in Campus Community apply in my life?"
-You will provide your Associate Director with a brief summary about the process and indicate whether or not the feel the process was beneficial to their overall perspective/well-being.
+All spiritual life flows out of this Word-centered worship service.
+You will provide your Associate Director with a brief summary of your experience and any applicable lessons you learned.
+Explain how attending campus community can enhance the development of healthy relationships in your life.
 This should include at least three Campus Community sessions.

 Attend Community Group/Bible Study sessions: Bible study sessions are viewed as being a part of a local church or Bible-based organization.
 This is separate from Community Groups with the same hope of building a healthy community and a solid foundation in biblical truths.
-You will provide your Associate Director with a brief summary about the process and indicate whether or not you feel the process was beneficial to your overall well-being.
+You will provide your Associate Director with a brief summary of the process and indicate whether or not you feel the process was beneficial to your overall well-being.
 This should include at least three Community Group/Bible Study sessions.

 Attend a set number of sessions of personal or group counseling: You will meet with a credentialed counselor or therapist.
 This can be either individual or group counseling.
-Student Counseling Services is available for those wishing to remain on campus.
+Counseling and Psychological Services is available for those wishing to remain on campus.
 A focus in these meetings should be regarding the area of your violation.
+If your violation involved substance use, this should be discussed.
 You will provide your Associate Director with a brief summary about the process and indicate whether or not you feel the process was beneficial to your overall well-being.

 Blood Alcohol Content Essay: You will write an essay explaining the details of what Blood Alcohol Content (BAC) is and how it is calculated.
-The essay should also include how different levels of BAC can impact different individuals.
+The essay should include 1) how different levels of BAC can impact different individuals, 2) How can alcohol use affect a person's health and well-being, and 3) how you will use this information to inform decisions regarding your well-being in the future.

-Boundaries in Life: This assignment involves learning what healthy boundaries are, their purpose, and how to incorporate them in your life.
+Boundaries in Life: This option is currently for female students only.
+This assignment involves learning what healthy boundaries are, their purpose, and how to incorporate them into your life.
 You will watch a 45-minute teaching and fill in a worksheet as you view the content on healthy boundaries.
 Upon viewing the teaching and completing the worksheet, you will write a reflection paper that answers two questions: 1) How were boundaries utilized (or not) in the incident reviewed with your Associate Director? and 2) What did you learn about boundaries that can be incorporated in your daily decision-making?